 Cycling out of Luang Prabang we are faced with what is without doubt the most difficult day of cycling on this tour and also one of the most rewarding with two huge uphill climbs.
 We pass through lush forest and many small Hmong villages that sit dwarfed by the amazing landscape of limestone mountains that surround them.
 We stay the night in a small junction village called Phukoun on top of the mountains.
 Few people stop here overnight so the accommodation is simple but adequate.
 We do drive a section today to reach our destination and keep the ride achievable.
 Meals: BLD

 Another challenging day, beginning with a descent, then back into the climbs.
 There is a lot of up, a lot of down and not a lot of flat, but this is the northern mountains of Laos, so it is what is to be expected.
 We are riding today into Xieng Khouang Province, home of the highest peaks in Laos and the Plain of Jars.
 We stay this evening in the town of Phonsavan.
 We again drive a section today to reach our destination and keep the ride achievable.
 Meals: BLD

 Plain of Jars & Transfer to Phukoun

-This morning we drive to mysterious Plain of Jars and explore by foot.
+This morning we drive to the mysterious Plain of Jars and explore by foot.
 These giant stone jars are distributed over an extensive area through an upland valley.
-These impressive ruins were probably used as burial vessels or as part of burial ritual, and are thought to date back to the Iron Age.
-After a fascinating morning exploring the Plain, we drive back to Phukoun for another night in this little visited town.
-It may seem strange to be spending two nights in this out of the way place, but the previous day of riding and the day exploring the Plain will surely be worth it.
-And the views from here are truly jaw dropping.
+The impressive ruins were probably used as burial vessels or as part of burial ritual, and are thought to date back to the Iron Age.
+After a morning exploring the facinating Plain, we drive back to Phukoun for another night in this little-visited town.
+It may seem strange to be spending two nights in this out-of-the-way place, but the previous day of riding and the day exploring the Plain will surely be worth it.
+And the views from here are truly jaw-dropping.
 Meals: BLD

 Cycle to Vang Vieng